Table of Contents

 Seeing as the power of attorney’s effects are largely governed by the legal provisions relating to the mandate, it is only natural that these effects also cease under the same provisions.

-Thus, the power of attorney can cease in the same ways as the mandate contract, namely:
+Thus, the power of attorney can cease in the same ways as the mandate contract, such as the ones described below by our lawyers in Romania:

-Confidently contact one of the Darie, Manea & associates firm's lawyers in order to obtain answers to your questions regarding the power of attorney in Romania, how to conclude the legal aid contract and the effects that they produce.
+Confidently contact one of the Darie, Manea & associates firm’s Romanian lawyers in order to obtain answers to your questions regarding the power of attorney in Romania, how to conclude the legal aid contract and the effects that they produce.
 Our attorneys are dedicated to the clients’ needs, providing optimum solutions to their problems and representation before the competent authorities.
-Do not hesitate to contact us!
+Do not hesitate to contact our Romanian law firm!